martinthomson/sdp-uks/draft-ietf-mmusic-sdp-uks.md

-Rather than include a complete identity binding - which could be sizeable - a collision- and pre-image-resistant hash of the binding is included in a TLS extension.
+Rather than include a complete identity binding - which could be sizeable - a collision- and pre-image-resistant hash of the binding is included in a TLS extension as described in {{external_id_hash}}.
 Endpoints then need only validate that the extension contains a hash of the identity binding they received in signaling.
 If the identity binding is successfully validated, the identity of a peer is verified and bound to the session.

-Endpoints MUST use the `external_session_id` extension (see
-{{external_session_id}}) in addition to the `external_id_hash`
-({{external_id_hash}}) so that two calls between the same parties can't be altered by an attacker.
+This form of unknown key-share attack is possible without compromising signaling integrity, unless the defenses described in {{fp}} are used.
+Endpoints MUST use the `external_session_id` extension (see {{external_session_id}}) in addition to the `external_id_hash` ({{external_id_hash}}) so that two calls between the same parties can't be altered by an attacker.

 ## Example {#id-example}